Why your send time optimization is probably making things worse

 Second, you lose the momentum of a coordinated launch.
 When everyone receives your newsletter within the same hour, you get concentrated traffic, clustered replies, and genuine conversation.
 Spread that same audience across twelve hours and everything diffuses into silence.

-Third—and this one’s subtle—you’re optimising for yesterday’s behaviour, not tomorrow’s.
+Third—and this one’s subtle—you’re optimizing for yesterday’s behavior, not tomorrow’s.
 The algorithm looks at historical opens to predict future engagement.
 But subscriber habits change.
 The person who used to check email at 7am might have switched jobs, moved time zones, or simply changed their routine.

 What the data actually shows